A revisit to scalar dark matter with radiative corrections: Outline of renormalisation

 Now, we have fixed the counterterms $\delta m^2_H$, $\delta Z_h$ and $\delta Z_H$ from Eq.~\ref{eq:delmh2zh}.
 We also know the expression of $\delta v$ from SM.
 The only ambiguity in order to fix $\delta \Gamma_{HHh}$ is $\delta \mu^2_2$.
-There can be several ways to fix this counter-term.
-What we choose in the present paper is demand that a physical quantity, here the decay width $h \rightarrow H H$ does not deviate \textit{w.r.t} its tree level value upon including one-loop corrections.
-This implies\footnote{We assume that this holds even when the decay $h \to HH$ is kinematically forbidden.
-The three point $C$ functions are incalculable when $m^2_H > m^2_h/2$.
-So in Eqs.~\ref{eq:delmu2ct},\ref{eq:delmu2ct2} and~\ref{eq:ren2}, we set $m^2_H = m^2_h/2$.}
+There can be several ways to fix this counterterm~\footnote{In an ongoing work with F. Boudjema, G. Chalons and S. Hao, we are working on the full renormalisation of the IDM using several renormalisation schemes.}.
+What we choose in the present paper is demand that a physical quantity, here the decay width $h \rightarrow H H$, does not deviate \textit{w.r.t} its tree level value upon including one-loop corrections.
+This implies~\footnote{ The on-shell $h \to H H$ does not open up whenever $m^2_H > m^2_h/4$.
+So in Eqs.~\ref{eq:delmu2ct},~\ref{eq:delmu2ct2} and in the last term of \ref{eq:ren2}, we set $m^2_H = m^2_h/4$.}

 and